magicyuli/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on the web (converted to 32x32):

 ![New Image 1][new_1] ![New Image 2][new_2] ![New Image 3][new_3]
 ![New Image 4][new_4] ![New Image 5][new_5]